ivanglie/chatgpt-bot/README.md

 BOT_TOKEN=YOUR_BOT_TOKEN OPENAI_API_KEY=YOUR_OPENAI_API_KEY docker compose up -d
 ```

-Also you can add Telegram users who will have access to the bot using arg _BOT_USERS_, if needed.
+Also, you can add Telegram users who will have access to the bot using arg _BOT_USERS_, if needed.

 ## References
 * [OpenAI](https://platform.openai.com/)